JCICPH/jcicph.github.io/agenda/index.md

   <a href="/events/jciusrcph13">
   <img src="/images/codeu_logo_hvid_conference 2014.png" class="test" style="float: right;">
   </a>
-  The agenda is in its early stage so now is the time for you to submit your paper.
+ The actual agenda is still on it's way. but [speakers](/speakers) are signed and their [presentation topics](/program) are online too.

  See you at the conference!